stanford-oval/storm/README.md

 <p align="center">
   <img src="assets/overview.svg" style="width: 90%; height: auto;">
 </p>
 STORM is a LLM system that writes Wikipedia-like articles from scratch based on Internet search.
+Co-STORM further enhanced its feature by enabling human to collaborative LLM system to support more aligned and preferred information seeking and knowledge curation.

 While the system cannot produce publication-ready articles that often require a significant number of edits, experienced Wikipedia editors have found it helpful in their pre-writing stage.

-**Try out our [live research preview](https://storm.genie.stanford.edu/) to see how STORM can help your knowledge exploration journey and please provide feedback to help us improve the system 🙏!**
+**More than 70,000 people have tried our [live research preview](https://storm.genie.stanford.edu/).
+Try it out to see how STORM can help your knowledge exploration journey and please provide feedback to help us improve the system 🙏!**

-## How STORM works
+## How STORM / Co-STORM works

+### STORM

 STORM breaks down generating long articles with citations into two steps:

 1. **Pre-writing stage**: The system conducts Internet-based research to collect references and generates an outline.
 2. **Writing stage**: The system uses the outline and references to generate the full-length article with citations.
 <p align="center">